April 19, 2021

 Eco-Friendly Home Décor from Popular Retailers

 A little-known design tip is to look for eco-friendly sections at your favorite home goods stores.
+Sustainable design is gaining traction and becoming more mainstream each year.
 Pottery Barn has an entire Sustainability Shop on its website.
 Likewise, West Elm offers a Sustainably Sourced filter on its website for items that are FSC®-certified, recycled or upcycled.

 Or, if you’re looking for a more custom product, you can find makers that source sustainably, fair-trade and/or are B-corp certified.
 Examples include The Joinery for furniture, Coyuchi for bedding and Cisco Home for seating.